AlvaroRodriguezDelRio/ESAME_ggplot/README.md

 ## Facets
 ####

-Facets are useful for visualizing data separately for different categories (similarly as colors, but having each categorical variable in an independent panel)
+Facets are useful for visualizing data separately for different categories, having each categorical variable in an independent panel.

 ```{r pressure, echo=FALSE}